Polly retries making outages worse: stop retry storms with backoff and jitter

 Why this happens: Most teams think retries are free.
 They are not.
 Each retry consumes concurrency.
 Each attempt holds resources (threads, sockets, connection pools).
 When you multiply load during a downstream failure, you can exhaust your own service first.

 Why teams choose naive retries: They've heard "retries are good," they want resilience, and the simplest Polly code is easy to write.
 There's no alarm bell telling you that Retry(3) is dangerous until you're in the middle of an outage.
+This pattern appears frequently in background jobs and bots where "just retry" feels safe but causes silent cascades.

 Here's what nobody tells you about retries: They're only safe if you know what you're retrying and why.